savishy/ios-sim-controller/README.md

 This is a controller for the iOS Simulator.
 It controls start, install and setup of simulators.
 Can also send test-media from an entire folder to the simulator.

+## Why?

 I wrote this tool primarily for use in an Appium-based iOS test-automation framework.

 Tested working with
 *  OS X 10.10.4 Yosemite